 Regular chimney (flue) maintenance, as well as good burning practices, are required to prevent chimney fires.
 When wood (especially green wood) is burned without adequate heat or air supply, it produces tar and other organic vapours (smoke), which combine with expelled moisture to form creosote.
 The creosote vapours condense in the relatively cool chimney of a slow-burning fire.
 As a result, creosote residues accumulate on the chimney.
 When ignited, this creosote makes an extremely hot fire which could be hazardous.
-Your E.P.A Osburn stove has been designed to reduce the amount of creosote produced.
-Even so, the chimney and any chimney connector should be inspected at least once every two months during the heating season to determine if a creosote build-up has occurred (3 mm or more).
+Your Osburn 1500 stove has been designed to reduce the amount of creosote produced.
+Even so, the chimney and any chimney connector should be inspected at least once every two months during the heating season to determine if a creosote build-up has occurred.
 If creosote has accumulated, it should be removed to reduce the risk of a chimney fire.
-Call a professional chimney sweep, or go to your local E.P.A Osburn dealer, purchase a chimney brush, and have the chimney cleaned.
-The chimney and chimney connector must be in good condition and kept clean.
+Call a professional chimney sweep, or go to your local Osburn dealer, purchase a chimney brush, and have the chimney cleaned.